emefff/Optimizing-Your-Electricity-Consumption-In-Python/README.md

 4.)
 If we had all the profiles needed, this could also be automated in the following way: Take a predicted solar array power profile for the current day in the morning, the user tells the system which appliances he needs on this exact day, the system performs a simulation like above in a few minutes (1-2 minutes depending on CPU power) and switches all the needed appliances on at the perfect time without user interference (except we still have to put our laundry and dishes etc. in our machines :-( ).

 5.)
 Owners of small solar arrays would prefer home appliances with power peaks less than 1kW or even less than that.
-Lower peaks with, in turn, longer duration better fit the small solar array profiles. *This could be accomplished via 'Solar limit' button on the device*.
+Lower peaks with, in turn, longer duration better fit the small solar array profiles. **This could be accomplished via a 'solar limit power' button on the device**.
 You probably first heard this here. :-)

 We think such systems are possible within the next years.
 They could learn the power profiles from the smart home system and perform such optimizations automatically and switch all your devices on at the perfect time during the day (appliances must have Smart Home capability).
 Smart boilers are already available, they take an electricity profile for the next day and power on accordingly.
 This absolutely makes sense, because water heating is one of the, if not THE, main power consumer in our households.